OceanParcels/Lagrangian_diags/README.md

 ## Style guide
 All python code should be written following the [PEP8 style guide](https://peps.python.org/pep-0008/) as closely as possible.
 Functions should be implemented following the [numpy doctstring convention](https://numpydoc.readthedocs.io/en/latest/format.html), and - to enable a good documentation - should contain the following sections:
-- Short Summary (one line information what function does)
+- Short description (one line of information saying what the function does)
 - Parameters
 - Returns
-- Extended Summary (more detailed information on what function does, could include mathematical equations)
+- Extended description (more detailed information on what the function does, could include mathematical equations)
-- See Also (similar diagnostics, alternative methods for same disgnostic)
+- See also (similar diagnostics, alternative methods for same disgnostic)
 - Notes (information on when (not) to use the function)
 - References (literature where method is introduced)
 - Examples (refer to notebook and give minimum example)